eso-mechanics/eso-mechanics/trials/aetherian-archive.md

         <img src="{{ site.baseurl }}/images/trials/aa/varlariel.jpg" alt="Aetherian Archive - Varlariel" />
         <p>A Wispmother that summons lesser versions of herself to aid her throughout the battle.</p>
         <ul>
-          <li><b>Frozen Breath</b> - An AoE ability beneath and in front of the bosses feet and does a lot of damage to anyone caught inside.</li>
+          <li><b>Frozen Breath</b> - An AoE ability beneath and in front of the boss' feet and does a lot of damage to anyone caught inside.</li>
           <li><b>Rain of Wisps</b> - Small AoEs that are dropped on the ground and gradually increase in size.
 These will explode once they reach their full size and deal moderate damage.</li>
           <li><b>Mother Clone (Summon Wispmother)</b> - The boss summons clones of herself which spread out towards the pillars circling the area.
 The first time this happens there are three but this number increases by one each time until the maximum of six clones is reached.
 After around twenty seconds the boss will draw energy from any remaining clones and generate an explosion causing damage to all group members; the more clones that were alive, the more damage this will do.</li>
         </ul>